destinymalone/head-first-java-cliffsnotes-example/chapter-9-constructors-and-garbage-collection-life-and-death-of-an-object/README.md

 ## The Stack and the Heap: where things live

 In Java, we (programmers) care about two areas of memory--the one where objects live (the heap), and the one where method invocations and local variables live (the stack).
-When a JVM starts up, it gets a chunk of memory from the underlying OS, and uses it to run you Java program.
+When a JVM starts up, it gets a chunk of memory from the underlying OS, and uses it to run your Java program.
 How `much` memory, and whether or not you can tweak it, is dependent on which version of the JVM (and on which platform) you're running.
 But usually you `won't` have anything to say about it.
 And with good programming, you probably won't care.
 We know that all `objects` live on the garbage-collectible heap, but we haven't yet looked at where `variables` live.
 And where a variable lives depends on what `kind` of variable it is.
 And by "kind", we don't mean `type` (primitive or object reference).
 The two `kinds` of variables whose lives we care about now are `instance` variables and `local` variables.
-Local variables are also known as `stack` variables, which is big clue for where they live.
+Local variables are also known as `stack` variables, which is a big clue for where they live.

 - Instance Variables: Instance variables are declared inside a `class` but `not` inside a method.
 They represent the "fields" that each individual object has (which can be filled with different values for each instance of the class).
 Instance variables live inside the object they belong to.